maplibre/maplibre-native/platform/linux/README.md

 # Linux

-A simple executable and test suite for Linux based on [Maplibre GL Native](../../README.md).
+A simple executable and test suite for Linux based on [MapLibre GL Native](../../README.md).

 This guide focuses on Debian and Ubuntu distributions.